MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 13, Other changes

-## V1.3.1
+## v1.3.1
 Update date: August 6th, 2022

 1, Added new levels: Exploration, Hollowness

-2, Adjusted the music clip of some levels in menu
+2, Adjusted the music clip of some levels

 3, Bug fixes

 4, Other changes

-## V1.3.0
+## v1.3.0
 Update date: February 2nd, 2022

 1, Temporarily removed Christmas Snow

-2, Adjusted some ui in game
+2, Adjusted some game UI

-3, Reordered the levels
+3, Re-sorted the levels

 4, Adjusted the quality option

 5, Added the options of Post Processing, Anti-Aliasing and V-Sync

-6, Added Japanese, Indonesian and Vietnamese
+6, Added Japanese, Indonesian and Vietnamese translations

 7, Scaled down the difficulty of Starting and Huaji